markitondemand/cachey.js/README.md

 `grunt`

+_The `docco` task puts the docs in a directory on the same level as the repo where the `gh-pages` branch lives._

 ## Copyright and License

 Copyright &copy; 2014 Markit On Demand, Inc. Cachey.js is licensed under the Apache License 2.0.